NetBox-Platform/payment-sdk/README.md

 			    // Handle failed purchase
 			}
 		}

+### Purchase a product
+    * Purchase a product with pricing and multilanguage titles.
+      *
+      * Use this function to initiate a purchase for either a subscription or a pay‑per‑view product.
+      * The SDK displays localized product information and returns the result through callbacks.
+      *
+      * @param sourceSku The SKU of the product to be purchased.
+      * @param userId The unique User ID associated with the purchase to sync user‑specific data with your predefined APIs.
+(We will call your APIs, if defined, with this user ID.)
+      * @param purchaseToken The unique token generated for this purchase request.
+      * @param identifier An identifier string shown in the purchase UI (e.g., masked phone number or email). *(Optional)*
+      * @param payload A random string used to identify this request.
+Returned in the result bundle with key `"payload"`.
+      * @param price The total item price in Toman, including VAT.
+      * @param discount The discount amount applied for this user, in Toman.
+      * @param productType The product type — either [ProductType.SUBSCRIPTION] or [ProductType.PAY_PER_VIEW].
+      * @param titleFa The product title in Persian (required).
+      * @param titleEn The product title in English. *(Optional but strongly recommended for multi‑language support)*
+      * @param titleAr The product title in Arabic. *(Optional but strongly recommended for multi‑language support)*
+      * @param titleTr The product title in Turkish. *(Optional but strongly recommended for multi‑language support)*
+      * @param callback Callback to receive the purchase result.

+      payment.purchaseProduct(
+          sourceSku = "the_jackal_s01e01_sku",
+          userId = "YOUR_UNIQUE_USER_ID",
+          purchaseToken = "YOUR_PURCHASE_TOKEN",
+          identifier = "09123456789",
+          payload = "PAYLOAD_123",
+          price = 220000, // Price in Toman
+          discount = 30000 // Discount in Toman,
+          productType = ProductType.SUBSCRIPTION, // or ProductType.PAY_PER_VIEW,
+          titleFa = "شغال - قسمت اول فصل اول", titleEn = "The Jackal - Season 1 Episode 1",
+          titleAr = "ابن آوى – الحلقة الأولى من الموسم الأول", titleTr = "Çakal – 1.Sezon 1.Bölüm"
+          ) { purchaseCallback ->
+              purchaseCallback.purchaseSucceed { bundle ->
+                  // Handle successful purchase
+              }
+                 purchaseCallback.purchaseIsAlreadySucceeded { bundle ->
+                  // Handle already succeeded purchase
+              }
+              purchaseCallback.purchaseFailed { throwable, bundle ->
+                  // Handle failed purchase
+              }
+          }
 ### Via Netbox

       // Initiates a call to the Netbox payment service to display and handle your SKUs.